StrawChannel95/apocalyptic-wonderland.github.io/README.md

 If you wish for Wabbajack to ignore any additional mods you've installed, rename them to say `[NoDelete]` at the beginning of the name.

+# How to Submit Bug Reports and/or Feature Requests

+Head over to [this](https://github.com/StrawChannel95/Old-Old-World/tree/main/.github/ISSUE_TEMPLATE) section of the Old Old World Github and you'll find a template for both feature requests and bug reports, you can also just ask on Discord.

 # Modding Resources

 >[!Tip]